 There is a separate category of property known as a large HMO.
-A property is a large HMO if it’s at least three storeys high, with at least five tenants forming more than one household, and the tenants share toilet, bathroom, or kitchen facilities.
+A property is a large HMO if it has at least five tenants forming more than one household, and the tenants share toilet, bathroom, or kitchen facilities.

 Regardless of the type of property, you must fulfill all the normal landlords’ legal responsibilities.